nightly/scs/README.md

 ![standard](https://img.shields.io/badge/c%2B%2B-23-blue.svg)
 ![ci.yml](https://github.com/nightly/scs/actions/workflows/ci.yml/badge.svg)

-This tool provides **controller synthesis**/orchestration of resource programs (where each program has a corresponding logical action theory) to realise a high-level target program (recipe).
+This tool provides **controller synthesis**/orchestration of resource programs $\delta_i$ (where each program has a corresponding logical action theory) to realise a high-level target program (recipe).
 Recipes and resource programs are in the **ConGolog** programming language and compiled to **characteristic graphs** by this tool, where resource programs can be non-terminating/infinite, but recipe programs must be terminating.

 Logical action theories for resource programs are given by **situation calculus** basic action theories, $\mathcal{D_i}$.
 Situation calculus is a second-order logic with equality for reasoning about actions in AI with three disjoint sorts: *actions*, *objects*, and *situations*. **Preconditions** are specified for each action (and possibly for certain configurations of compound/concurrent actions), and **successor state axioms** encode causal laws of changes to fluents as a result of performing actions (dynamic predicates).